wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 An ALTERNATIVE to virtual environments is to use a packaging framework called conda.
 Some of you may already have this installed for your previous classes.
 Here's how you do the above in conda.
 ```
 conda create --name venv
+conda activate venv
+conda install -y (some packages and stuff)
 ```

 2) What is "activating"?